Luca1991/DiscCheckEmu/ConfigurationDocumentation.md

 #### Example 2: Patching using a virtual address

-This is an example of a patch that changes 3 bytes starting from virtual address 0x0061318C:
+This is an example of a patch that changes 3 bytes starting from relative virtual address 0x0061318C:
 ```
 patches:
-  - address: 0x0061318C
+  - rva: 0x318D
     patch: [0x41, 0x42, 0x43]
 ```